mml/aoc2023/README.md

    was a lucky choice once I learned enough to get started because it made the filtering and reduction steps really elegant.
 I could remove some of the explicit iteration and mutation from this knowing what I know now.
+3. I chose *C* because it seemed to fit the nature and simplicity of the problem.
+I wanted a linear solution here, and I thought if I mmap'd the file I could just treat it like a 2D array and create a spatial mask around symbols.
+I knew there was a risk that part 2 would throw me a curveball that would make this solution brittle, but it wasn't too bad in the end.
+   But I'm glad I don't have to maintain this code!